Keziling station

-Keziling station (柯子岭站 (柯子嶺站, Kēzǐlǐng Zhàn)) is a station under construction on Line 12 of the Guangzhou Metro.
+Keziling station (柯子岭站 (Kēzǐlǐng Zhàn)) is a station under construction on Line 12 of the Guangzhou Metro.
 It is located underground south of the intersection of Baiyun Avenue South and Jinyun Road, in Guangzhou's Baiyun District.
 The station is expected to open in 2026.

 Station layout

 This station is a two-story underground station.
 The ground level is the station entrance and exit.
 The first floor is the concourse, and the second floor is the platform for Line 12.